 Emily Kame Kngwarreye, an elder of the Alhalkere tribe in Australia, is considered to be the most accomplished painter of Indigenous Australia.
 She painted dots, swirls, and lines that evoked organic shapes, topographical maps, and the Australian night sky to reveal the cultural lore of her people.
-She is regarded by the National Museum of Australia as among the country’s greatest artists.
+She is regarded by the National Museum of Australia as one of the country’s greatest artists.

 Her career was brief but prolific.
 She was from the Utopia Community in the Northern Territory and did not begin to make art until she was in her late seventies.
 She started out by painting on her body during ceremonies related to the Dreaming, the total union of all spirits, animals, and people.
 She produced some 3,000 paintings over an eight year period of time.
 She first created cotton and silk batiks but got tired of all the labor they involved.
 She then moved from batik to painting on canvas.

 In 1988, she showed her acrylic paintings for the first time.
 As in traditional indigenous art, Kngwarreye used dots of varying sizes and colors, massed together or even lying on top of one another in distinct patterns.
 These paintings were smaller versions of the large ground paintings associated with women’s ceremonies.

 Her artwork came to defy indigenous Australian painting because she created her own artistic style.
 She went through many different styles as she began to join dots into lines in 1991 and then to add color into her paintings in 1993.
 She depicted her country as thick nets of red and pink lines as in her “Kame Yam Awelye.”
 Her “Wild Yam and Emu Food” contains cellular shapes filled with dots of color to show yams, the most important food source for Australia’s indigenous people.